-Arthur F. Staubitz a director since March 1999, most recently served as Senior Vice President, Portfolio Strategy at Baxter International.
+Arthur F. Staubitz, a director since March 1999, most recently served as Senior Vice President, Portfolio Strategy at Baxter International.
 He has also served as Senior Vice President and General Counsel at both Baxter and Amgen, Inc. During his career at Baxter, Mr. Staubitz served in a broad range of other executive positions including Vice President, Business Development, Strategic Planning and Law, Baxter Diagnostics; and Vice President and General Manager, Ventures Group, Baxter World Trade Corporation.
-While at Baxter, Mr. Staubitz managed corporate, litigation and regulatory legal groups; established processes to identify, assess and fund strategic technology initiatives; negotiated technology acquisitions and corporate partnerships; and helped to establish the Baxter Diagnostic subsidiary.
-Prior to that Mr. Staubitz held several positions at Sperry Univac and served as an Associate at the law firm of Sidley & Austin.
+Prior to this Mr. Staubitz held several positions at Sperry Univac and served as an Associate at the law firm of Sidley & Austin.
 Mr. Staubitz received his A.B. (with Distinction and Honors) from Wesleyan University and his Juris Doctorate (cum laude) from the University of Pennsylvania Law School.
+Mr. Staubitz also serves on the Board of Directors of the Arizona Cancer Center UA Presents and is a Trustee of Cartage College.